wime12/cmark-roff/README.md

   - **.T**

-    Useful for ornamental breaks or separating straigt lines.
+    Useful for ornamental breaks or separating straight lines.